LeonardoBerti00/DeepMarket/README.md

 ```

 # Citing
-If you use the framework in a research project please cite:
+If you use the framework in a research project, please cite:
 ```sh
 @misc{berti2025tradesgeneratingrealisticmarket,
       title={TRADES: Generating Realistic Market Simulations with Diffusion Models},